abbott567/blog/src/work/govuk-wireframing-kit-for-sketch/index.md

 ---
 layout: layouts/base.njk
 title: GOVUK Wireframing Kit for Sketch
+tags:
+  - design
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       Work by Craig Abbott: GOVUK Wireframing Kit for Sketch
     image:
-    href: /images/work/wireframing-kit-full.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: The homepage of the DWP Accessibility Manual.
   excerpt: >-
     The GOV.UK Wireframing Kit for Sketch.
 It shows a series of mock up screens which look like GOV.UK services.
-tags:
-  - design
 ---

 # {{title}}